raindrum/citeurl/README.md

 2. If the text matches the regex, the tokens in the named capture groups (here, the parts named `volume` and `page`).
 3. Finally, the program creates a URL from the schema's URL template by replacing every part in {curly braces} with the contents of the capture group of the same name.

-Every schema must contain a `name`, `regex`, and a `URL` key, but they can also contain other keys, such as those that manipulate the values of regex capture groups before they are inserted into the URL.
+Every schema must contain a `name` and `regex` key.
+If you want a schema to generate links to the law, the schema must also have a `URL` template field.
+Schemas may also have other fields, such as those that manipulate the values of regex capture groups before they are inserted into the URL.
+These are described in the sections below.

-You can find examples of more complicated schemas by looking through [CiteURL's built-in schemas file](https://github.com/raindrum/citeurl/blob/master/citeurl/default-schemas.yaml).
-Custom YAMLs follow the same format.
-For more information on the specific pieces of a schema, see below.
+Custom YAMLs follow the same format as [CiteURL's built-in schemas file](https://github.com/raindrum/citeurl/blob/master/citeurl/default-schemas.yaml), so you can use it as a reference.

 ### regex